 As New Haven revives the jazz that once made it a mecca for musicians, the 1949 Green Book limns the Dixwell neighborhood where Duke Ellington and Billie Holiday performed.
 There’s the Phillis Wheatley Hotel, the Dr. M.F.
 Allen and Mrs. C. Raone tourist homes, the Monterey Cafe and the Belmont Restaurant, the Elks Nightclub and Lillian's Paradise.
 The Monterey Café, where owner Rufus Greenlee danced with Josephine Baker, lasted long enough to foster New Haven’s Hip Hop scene in the late ‘70s and early ‘80s.

-Today, the Town of Oak Bluffs on Martha’s Vineyard is a resort community visited by such prominent African-Americans as Spike Lee, Charlayne Hunter-Gault and Dr. Henry Louis Gates, Jr. In 1956, it provided even more of a reprieve for upper-middle-class African-Americans like Martin Luther King, Jr., who wrote speeches on the porch of an Oak Bluffs cottage, and Dorothy West, who wrote a novel about the town’s social life.
+Today, the Town of Oak Bluffs on Martha’s Vineyard is a resort community visited by such prominent African-Americans as Spike Lee, Charlayne Hunter-Gault and Dr. Henry Louis Gates, Jr. In 1956, it provided even more of a reprieve for upper-middle-class African-Americans like Martin Luther King, Jr., who wrote speeches on the porch of an Oak Bluffs cottage.
+Dorothy West wrote a novel about the town’s social life, The Living Is Easy, in 1948.
 That year the Green Book listed eight places where cottages could be rented in Oak Bluffs.
 (You can watch an online documentary about Oak Bluffs for free here.)

 The Orchard House

-A vestige of the Green Book past does remain in in the Westerly, R.I.-Pawcutuck, Conn., area.
+A vestige of the Green Book past does remain in Westerly, R.I.
 A building occupied by plastics manufacturer Hi-Tech Profiles stands on the land where the legendary Orchard House once stood.

-Orchard House, a 15-room guest house that catered to an elite African-American clientele, was owned by two sisters from Brooklyn, one divorced, one widowed.
+Orchard House , a 15-room guest house, catered to an elite African-American clientele.
+Two sisters from Brooklyn owned it.
 In 1956, the Green Book listed it in Westerly as part of its vacation guide.

 Minnie Carter got the idea for the guest house while working as a waitress at the Urban League in Brooklyn.
 Professionals complained to her they had no decent place to vacation.
 In 1938, she and her sister, Gertrude Owens, a cook, bought a restaurant called the Spaghetti House in Westerly and turned it into a five-room hotel.
 During the summer they ran the Orchard House, and during other times of the year they worked in nearby mills to support their business.

-Carter drove guests herself to nearby Pleasant View Beach (now Misquamicut State Beach), where at first they met resistance but were eventually tolerated, if not welcomed.
+Carter drove guests herself to nearby Pleasant View Beach (now Misquamicut State Beach), where at first they met resistance.
+Eventually, however, they were tolerated, if not welcomed.